MicrosoftDocs/bot-docs/articles/dotnet/add-rich-card-attachments.md

 # Add rich card attachments to messages

-A message exchange between user and bot can contain rich cards that are rendered as a list or carousel.
+A message exchange between user and bot can contain one or more rich cards rendered as a list or carousel.

-Within an `Activity` object, the `Attachments` property contains an array of `Attachment` objects that represent the rich cards (and [media attachments](~/dotnet/add-media-attachments.md)) within the message.
+The `Attachments` property of the `Activity` object contains an array of `Attachment` objects that represent the rich cards and [media attachments](~/dotnet/add-media-attachments.md) within the message.

-This article describes how to add rich cards to messages using the Bot Framework Connector service via the Bot Builder SDK for .NET.

 > [!NOTE]
 > For information about how to add media attachments to messages, see